Ishank-dubey/JS_Snippets/README.md

 ##### blockScope.js - A way to ensure a block level of scope in a <i>for</i> loop.
 ##### asyncBehaviour.js - A way to get async behaviour, callback and cancel method.
 ##### addingGlobalHeaderToXMLHttpRequest.js - A way to add header(s) to all the Ajax requests happening in an App.
+##### letInPlaceOfIIF.js - A way to use 'let' so as to avoid use of Immediately Invoked Functions .
+##### countCharForNonBMP.js - A way on ES6 standards to find the number of characters present in a Multilingual string.